markh-de/KiVar/README.md

 `-s!`                                    | `+s`                                      | `-fbp` `+s`
 `-m1m2m3`                                | `+m3`                                     | `-m1` `-m2` `+m3`

+##### Stand-In vs. Default Choices

+While Stand-In and Default Choices act similarly, users should be aware of the following differences between them.

+###### Effectiveness

+ * **Stand-In** data is only used for Choices that are declared elsewhere, but are not defined (not even with an empty definition) for the Assignment.
+ * **Default** data is used as a basis for _all_ Choices of the Assignment and only overridden by specific Choice data.
+Empty definitions inherit the unaltered Default Choice data, as they do not override any data.

+###### Granularity

+ * **Stand-In** data is used as a whole (all Content and Properties), depending on the _presence of the definition_ for a corresponding specific Choice, while
+ * **Default** data is used as a baseline and can be overridden on a per-element basis (Content or Properties) by the corresponding specific Choice.

+###### Order of Application

+First, Stand-In data is assigned to all undefined Choices.
+After that, Default Choice data is used for all resulting Choice data as usual.

+That is, Stand-In and Default Choices can be used at the same time and Default Data applies to all (resulting) Choice definitions in any case.

+###### Utilization of Implicit Property Defaults

+As Stand-In Choice data is only used for undefined Choices, it can be used for the calculation of Implicit Property Default data.

-##### Implicit Defaults
+##### Implicit Property Defaults

-For Property assignments, it may not be required to explicitly specify a Default Choice, as for Properties, **Implicit Defaults** may apply.
+For Property states **Implicit Property Defaults** may apply.

-For each assignment target, whenever only _one_ state (i.e. _either_ `+` _or_ `-`) is assigned to a specific Property, then the **opposite** state is used for this Property as the Implicit Default for that assignment.
+For each Assignment target, whenever only _one_ state (i.e. _either_ `+` _or_ `-`) is assigned to a given Property by any number of Choices, then the **opposite** state is used for this Property as the _Implicit Default State_ for that Assignment.

 > [!NOTE]
-> The Implicit Default can be imagined as a "Default Default", i.e. the _Implicit_ Default state of a Property will be **overridden** by a state specified in an _explicit_ (usual) [Default Choice](#default-choices).
+> The Implicit Default can be imagined as a "Default Default" state of a Property.
+That is, the _Implicit_ Default state of a Property will be **overridden** by a state specified in an _explicit_ (usual) [Default Choice](#default-choice).

-> [!NOTE]
-> Implicit Defaults are only used for Properties, _not_ for Content, as Properties are boolean values and therefore have an "opposite" value that can be assumed as the desired Default state.

-The following table explains Implicit Default state inheritance rules using the example Choice Identifiers `C1`, `C2`, `C3`.  `C3` is not defined, but declared, hence its Property states (PS) will be assigned a value if Default states (implicit or explicit) exist.
-Resulting Property states ("RPS") are listed with [Property Specifier](#property-specifiers) syntax).
+The following table explains Implicit Property Default state inheritance rules using the example Choice Identifiers `C1`, `C2`, `C3`.  `C3` is not defined, but declared by another Assignment.
+Hence `C3`'s Property states ("PS") will be assigned the values found in the Assignment's _Implicit Default PS_ (as computed by analysis of all defined Choices, i.e. `C1` and `C2`) and the user-provided (explicit) _Default (`*`) PS_ (overriding Implicit Default values, per Property).
+Resulting Property states ("RPS") for all Choices `C1`, `C2`, `C3` are listed with [Property Specifier](#property-specifiers) syntax.

 Choice `C1` PS | Choice `C2` PS | Implicit Default PS                                      | Default (`*`) PS | `C1` RPS  | `C2` RPS  | `C3` RPS
 -------------- | -------------- | -------------------------------------------------------- | ---------------- | --------- | --------- | ---------